sublimetext-io/docs.sublimetext.io/docs/reference/pc_client_events.md

 ## Example Code

-The following code should be located in one of the .py files in the root of your package.
+To use code like the following block, it should be located in one of the `.py` files in the root of your package.

 ```py
 import sys